image

 #1.

-Back at the turn of the century, Y2K, Gippsland, Australia-based Homeopath Bill Stratham "became increasingly concerned about the detrimental effects on health caused by synthetic chemicals in the foods we eat and cosmetic products we use every day".
+Back at the turn of the century, Gippsland, Victoria, Australia-based Homeopath Bill Stratham "became increasingly concerned about the detrimental effects on health caused by synthetic chemicals in the foods we eat and cosmetic products we use every day".

 In 2001, Stratham self-published The Chemical Maze, supported by his local Lions Club, to make it simpler and easier for the general public to recognise additives and ingredients in foods and cosmetics.
 Needless to say, "it went viral" which encouraged him to continue documenting his research via annual updates.